RyuXyro/RyuXyro/README.md

 - 👋 Hi, I’m @RyuXyro
-- 👀 I’m interested in: Coding bot with script
+- 👀 I’m interested in: You
-- 🌱 I’m currently learning: Coding bot
+- 🌱 I’m currently learning: JavaScript, TypeScript
 - 💞️ I’m looking to collaborate on: Discord And Github

 <hr>